tgbugs/protc/README.md

 elsewhere.
 This may also come later.

+## Practical considerations for readability and execution
+Nothing but the interpreter.
+If at all possible it would be great to have the code itself be human readable.
+Translation to other representations such as a step by step list or a graph *might* be possible, but we'll see.
+Having looked over some of the bpmn stuff I think I can safely say that providing syntax highlighting and making it trivial to read and understand the raw code could be a much more productive way to address the problem of human readability.
+On the other hand if we are going to have data specialists then we can just expect them to be able to understand code.
+In that context the most important thing is the ability to translate a protocol into two different things: 1) something that can be executed by a human being or set of human beings, 2) something that can be executed by a macine or set of machines.
+3) something that can be read and executed by a combination thereof (easy when you break each section into parts and label it with an executor).
+I imagine some strange world where the human beings are doing the addition and subtraction and the computers are lifting heavy objects.

 ## There are no facts there are only measurements (re: Rene Descartes)
 There are no facts.
 There are only measurements and assertions.
 Assertions and assignments will be flagged as such.
 For example, suppose you want to specify a